eProsima/fastdds-visualizer-plugin/docs/rst/installation/windows.rst

 Follow the installation steps until the installation process is complete.
-A window as the one shown below should be visible on screen after installation, from which you may directly run the |ddsvisualizer| application.
+A window as the one shown below should be visible on screen after installation, from which you may directly run the |eplotjuggler| application.

 .. figure:: /rst/figures/windows_installer_run.png
     :align: center